-The existing approach to budgeting and funding child welfare services was established in the mid1980's.
-Since that time, dramatic changes in child welfare policy have occurred, as well as significant demographic and societal changes, impacting the workload demands of the current system.
-2011 Realignment provides a mechanism that will help meet some of the current needs of the child welfare services system, but existing workload demands and continued pressure to expand services remain a concern without additional investments by the state and federal government.
+Since the enactment of 2011 Realignment, dramatic changes in child welfare policy have occurred, as well as significant demographic and societal changes, impacting the workload demands of the current system.
+2011 Realignment provides a mechanism that will help meet some of the current needs of the child welfare services system, but new workload requirements and continued pressure to expand services remain a concern without additional investments by the state and federal government.

 Further, court settlements (Katie A.) and policy changes (AB 12 Fostering Connections to Success Act of 2010 and AB 403, CCR) require close state/county collaboration with an emphasis on ensuring adequate ongoing funding that adapts to the needs of children who qualify.
+Additionally, the specified court settlements and policy changes require close coordination across local county systems to ensure that children and youth receive all medically necessary behavioral health services.

-The Continuum of Care Reform (CCR) enacted significant changes in the child welfare program that are intended to reduce the use of group homes and improve outcomes for foster youth.
+The CCR enacted significant changes in the child welfare program and the county behavioral health delivery system that intended to reduce the use of group homes and improve outcomes for foster youth.
 In addition, CCR is designed to increase the availability of trauma-informed services and utilize child and family teams to meet the unique needs of foster youth.
-Counties remain firmly committed to the ongoing implementation of these comprehensive and systematic changes.
+Counties remain firmly committed to the ongoing implementation of these comprehensive and systematic changes, while seeking the flexibility to create programs and placements to foster success for this unique population.